Mugged and robbed: Elderly woman 'targeted' after supermarket visit

 A police media spokesperson confirmed authorities were called to a job at about 7.30pm on Sunday night after a woman had her handbag taken near Don St in Papakura.

-The woman, in her 70s, had been shopping at Pak'nSave Papakura and popped into Countdown Rosedale before driving the short distance to her Papakura home on Sunday night, a family friend said.
+The woman, in her 70s, had been shopping at Pak'nSave Papakura and popped into Countdown Roselands before driving the short distance to her Papakura home on Sunday night, a family friend said.

 READ MORE: